xiaoxiao1999319/Xiao-Xiao-s-page/content/authors/admin/_index.md

 - Visitors
 ---

-**Xiao Xiao** is a PhD student in the Department of Bioengineering at the University of California, Los Angeles.
-At UCLA, he conducts research under the supervision of **Professor Jun Chen** in the [Wearable Bioelectronics Research Group](https://www.junchenlab.com).
-Xiao obtained his B.S. in Materials Science & Engineering from **Beihang University**.
-His current research focuses on wearable bioelectronics, bio-inspired materials, as well as smart textiles for energy and healthcare applications.
-He has already published **7** journal articles and **3** of them are as the first/co-first author in *ACS Nano*, *Nano Letters* and so on.
+**Xiao Xiao** is a Ph.D. student in the Department of Bioengineering at the University of California, Los Angeles.
+At UCLA, he conducts research under the supervision of Professor Jun Chen in the [Wearable Bioelectronics Research Group](https://www.junchenlab.com).
+Xiao obtained his B.Eng. in Materials Science and Engineering from Beihang University.
+His current research focuses on wearable electronics, bio-inspired strategies, as well as microfluidics for energy and healthcare applications.
+He has already published **7** journal articles and **3** of them are as the first/co-first author in *ACS Nano*, *Nano Letters* and many others.
 At his leisure, he likes playing badminton, swimming, and traveling.

 Email: xiaoxiao1999@ucla.edu